Treats relapsing forms of multiple sclerosis.

 - BronchitisBronchitis8% for Gilenya vs.4% for placebo

-What to expect when you start Gilenya (Fingolimod)Skip what to expect section.
+What to expect when you take Gilenya (Fingolimod)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Take one capsule daily with or without food.